 L23.1 Restore High Boundaries - L23.1 XYZW

 Restores default High boundaries to the specified axes.

-L28 Set Position - L28 X# Y# Z# W#

-LEG Sets Machine Coordinates, Machine Coordinates specify the fixed machine zero point for your machine, L28

-is normally used only to write a custom homing program.
-L28 does not move the machine, but sets the

-current position to the values specified.
-Use G92 to set a local coordinate system for running absolute mode

-programs from any table position.
+L28 Set Position - L28 K/ W ZM W/ Sets Machine Coordinates.
+Machine Coordinates specify the fixed machine zero point for your machine.
+L29 Is normally used only for write a custom homing program.
+L28 does not move the machine, but sets the current position to the values specified.
+Use GG2 to set a local coordinate system for running absolute mode programs from any table position.

-The second secon

-L29 Clear Home Flags - L29 XYZ
+129 Clear Home Flags - L29 XYZ

 Clears all require home flags.
-Axes can be used with the command to clear require home flags only on the
+Axes can be used with the command to clear require home flags only on the specified axes.

-specified axes.

-L29.1 Ignore Home Flags
+120.1 Innora Home Flags

-Ignores require home flags for all axes during execution of the currently running file.
+123.1 Ignores require home flags for all axes during execution of the currently running file

 L30 Knife Mode On

 Enables support for the Knife Mode.

 L30.1 Knife Parameters L30.1 A# Z# P#

-230.1 Set Lift Angle, Lift Position, and Plunge depth for knife.
-When amount of change in the angle of the knife

-exceeds A# the knife will lift to make the turn.
-A# is also used for angle correction in Target Mode: see

-Knifemode=.
-Z# is the position to lift to.
+Set Lift Angle, Lift Position, and Plunge depth for knife.
+When amount of change in the angle of the knife exceeds A# the knife will lift to make the turn.
+A# is also used for angle correction in Target Mode; see Knifemede=: Z# is the position to lift to.
 P# is the position that the knife will plunge to.

-L31 Knife Mode Off
+V-ite Marta Aff

+L31 Nille Nooe Oli Disables support for the Kolfe Mode

-Disables support for the Knife Mode.
+Disables support for the Kille Mode.

-L32 Saw Mode On
+132 Saw Mode On

 Enables support for the Saw Mode.

 L33 Saw Mode Off

 Disables support for the Saw Mode.

+Andreken Ord Freekler, 194 Det

 L34 AutoAuxOut Enable - L34 D#

-Enables an auxiliary output that will turn on during G1/G2/G3 moves, and will turn off for all other moves.
-L3
+Enables an auxiety output trait with unit on ouring GirtsZks moves, and will turn of the the dwell the in seconds used when the channel is set to an output the the dwell the in seconds when the channel is set to Girt.
+When the 'D' parameter is used with the L34 command the 'Au- to Daw output the dwell the in seconds used when the channel is used with the L34 command the 'Au- to Daw output the dwell the the mage.
+L34 parameters are set in used with the L34 command the 'Au- to Daw output the dwell not name.
+L34 parameters are set in used with the L34 command the 'Au- to Daw output the dwell not name.
+L34 parameters are set in used with the L34 command the 'Au- to Daw output the dwell not name.
+L34 parameters are set in the set of the dwell with the set of the dwell not name.
+The

-D# sets the dwell time in seconds used when the channel is set to on and L35 D# sets the dwell time in
+L35 AutoAuxOut Disable - L35 D# Disables for a silica used at the internal as to the L24 service and L26 D# acts the dwall time is asserted.

-seconds when the channel is set to off.
-When the 'D' parameter is used with the L34 command the "Au-

-toAuxOut" mode does not change.
-L34 parameters are set in the WINCNC.INI file by the "autoaux=" line.

-135 AutoAuxOut Disable - L35 D#

-L35

-Disables the auxiliary output that is turned on by the L34 command, L35 D# sets the dwell time in seconds when the channel is set to off.
-When the 'D' parameter is used with the L35 command the "AutoAuxOut"

-mode does not change.
+Disables the auxiliary output that is turned on by the L34 command.
+L35 D# sets the dwell time in seconds when the channel is set to off.
+When the 'D' parameter is used with the L35 command the "AutoAuxOut" mode does not change.

-The same case and same same same same same same same same
+L36 Torch Height Control On.